zleao/zoft.TinyMvvmExtensions/README.md

 # zoft.TinyMvvmExtensions

-Extension library built on top of the awesome TinyMvvm framework in a similar I've done in the [MvxExtensions](https://github.com/zleao/MvvmCross-Extensions/tree/master/Libraries/MvxExtensions) library.
+Extension library built on top of the awesome TinyMvvm library.
+Similar apporach to what I've done in the [MvxExtensions](https://github.com/zleao/MvvmCross-Extensions/tree/master/Libraries/MvxExtensions) library.
 Provides extra functionalites for ViewModels.

 ### A bit of context: